aminbnd/holbertonschool-low_level_programming/0x12-singly_linked_lists/README.md

 Learn:
 When and why using linked lists vs arrays and
-How to build and use linked lists
+How to build and use linked lists.